Michele Alboreto: 1976–1981: Junior formulae

 Alboreto started his career in 1976 racing in Formula Monza with a car he and his friends built, known as the "CMR".
 The car itself proved to be uncompetitive and in 1978 Alboreto, now in a more competitive March, moved over to Formula Italia where he began to take race wins.
 Two years later Alboreto moved up to Formula Three, racing in a Euroracing-entered March-Toyota in both the European and Italian series.
 In his début Formula Three season, Alboreto finished 6th and 2nd respectively in the two championships, scoring three wins in the Italian series.

-In 1980 he took the European crown and finished third in the Italian championship, taking five wins between the two series.
+In 1980, Alboreto took the European crown and finished third in the Italian championship, taking five wins between the two series.
 An appearance in the British Championship was also made that year.

-Alboreto's European title earned him a move into Formula Two, a feeder series for Formula One, with the Minardi team.
+Alboreto's European title earned Alboreto a move into Formula Two, a feeder series for Formula One, with the Minardi team.
 He scored Minardi's only F2 victory, at Misano, during the 1981 season where he finished eighth in the championship.